 You may need to have safety bars in your bathroom.
-Grab bars should be secured vertically or horizontally to the wall, not diagonally.
+These grab bars should be secured vertically or horizontally to the wall, not diagonally.

-If you are not sure what changes you need to make in your bathroom, ask your doctor for a referral to a occupational therapist.
+If you are not sure what changes you need to make in your bathroom, ask your health care provider for a referral to an occupational therapist.
 The occupational therapist can visit your bathroom and make safety recommendations.

 Afifi M, Al-Hussein M, Bouferguene A. Geriatric bathroom design to minimize risk of falling for older adults - a systematic review.
 Eur Geriatr Med.
 2015;6:598-603.

 Rubenstein LZ, Dillard D. Falls.
 In: Ham RJ Jr, Sloane PD, Warshaw GA, Potter JF, Flaherty E, eds.
 Ham's Primary Care Geriatrics: A Case-Based Approach.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 20.